Kirity/fargate-cicd-demo/README.md

 It is a simple Hello World application, which will respond to our request.
 It listens on the port `8080` and returns a String with versio and hostname.

-Source code is in the file `server.js`.
+The source code is in the file `server.js`.
 Dependencies and metadata are in the file `package.json`.

 A simple `Dockerfile` is created to install the needed dependencies, start the application, and expose the application on the port `8080`.